-1. It’s a ticket to the world.
-If you ever want to step foot outside the United States or the Caribbean islands, you’ll need passport.
-Believe it or not, there’s life and really awesome cool cruise destinations beyond our own backyard.
-You haven’t lived until you’ve walk the historic sites of Italy or visited the Anne Frank House in Amsterdam.
+If you ever want to step foot outside the United States, Canada, Mexico, or the Caribbean islands, you’ll need passport.
+Believe it or not, there’s life and really awesome cruise destinations beyond our own backyard.
+You haven’t really lived until you’ve walked the historic sites of Italy or visited the Anne Frank House in Amsterdam.

-4. Show where you’ve been.
-There’s nothing cooler than flipping through your passport and having a time stamp of where you’ve been and when you got there.
-Just ask anyone to see there passport and you’ll quickly be able to see how traveled they are.
+There’s nothing neater than flipping through your passport and having a time stamp of where you’ve been and when you got there.
+Just ask anyone to see their passport, and you’ll quickly be able to see how traveled they are.

-5. The government makes us.
-There’s no way around it, if you want to legally leave and return to the United States, it’s required by federal law that you have a passport.
+There’s no way around it.
+If you want to legally leave and return to the United States, it’s required by federal law that you have a passport.

 - Think ahead.
 Many people try to get their passport a couple of weeks before their trip and don’t get it in time.

-- If push comes to shove, passport expediting services do work (personal friends of mine have used them), they are little expensive but it depends on how bad you need the service.
+- If push comes to shove, passport expediting services do work (personal friends of mine have used them).
+They are little expensive but it depends on how badly you need the service.